You will also need a 2 litre (3 pint) (8 cup) ovenproof dish.

 Heat the oil in a large pan and cook the onion and garlic over a medium-low heat for 3 minutes, until softened.

 Increase the heat, add the lamb, and stir-fry for 3–4 minutes until browned all over, breaking up any lumps as it is cooking.

-Reduce the heat and stir through the tomato purée/paste and cook for 1–2 minutes.
-Stir in the tomatoes, bay leaves, and stock, and season.
+Then stir in the tomatoes, bay leaves, and stock, and season.
 Bring to the boil, then reduce the heat and simmer for 35–40 minutes.

 minutes before the meat sauce has finished cooking preheat the oven to 180°C (350°F) (gas 4).

 Cook the macaroni in boiling salted water as directed on the packet.
 Drain well.

 Meanwhile make the white sauce.
 Melt the butter in a small pan, then tip in the flour and stir to make a smooth paste.
 Cook over a low heat for 1–2 minutes.
 Remove from the heat.
 Gradually whisk in the milk, stirring continuously, until smooth.
 Then cook for 4–5 minutes on a low heat, stirring until the sauce starts to thicken.